cl-tohoku/bert-japanese/README.md

 This is a repository of pretrained Japanese BERT models.
 The pretrained models are available along with the source code of pretraining.

+**Update (Dec.
+15 2019)**: Our pretrained models are now included in [Transformers](https://github.com/huggingface/transformers) by Hugging Face.
+You can use our models in the same way as other models in Transformers.

 ## Features

 - All the models are trained on Japanese Wikipedia.